taooceros/Locks/visualization/report/flatcombining.typ

   }
   ```

-  The `age` field synchrnizes with the `pass` field of the lock to indicate the age of the node.
-If `age` is too far from `pass`, the node will be removed from the linkedlist and marked as false at `active`.
+  -The `age` field synchronizes with the `pass` field of the lock, indicating the age of the node.
+If the `age` is significantly different from `pass`, the node will be removed from the linked list and marked as inactive (false in the `active` field).
-  The `f` field is the function pointer to the job that the thread is trying to execute.
-The `next` field is the pointer to the next node in the linkedlist.
+  -The `f` field is the function pointer to the job that the thread is trying to execute.
+  - The `next` field is the pointer to the next node in the linkedlist.
-  The `parker` field is the parker that is used to block the thread when job is published but not yet executed (refer to @parker_impl).
+  - The `parker` field is the parker that is used to block the thread when job is published but not yet executed (refer to @parker_impl).
+  - The `combiner_time_stat` field is used to record the time that each thread becomes the combiner.
+It is not marked with `Atomic` because only the combiner (which is guarded by the `combiner_lock`) will overwrite this field (maybe volatile is needed?).

   The original paper proposed that the ready state can be embedded into `f` field, thus saving a bool field @flatcombining_ref.
 However, we choose not to do this in our implementation for tow reason.

-  The `combiner_time_stat` field is used to record the time that each thread becomes the combiner.
-It is not marked with `Atomic` because only the combiner (which is guarded by the `combiner_lock`) will overwrite this field (maybe volatile is needed?).

-  1. In rust, as we encapsulate the job into a trait object, whose pointer is a fat pointer (which contains two pointer).
-We don't want to have another layer of indirection that points to the fat pointer, which cannot be accessed atomically (with rust std).
-With an additional bool field as a write fence (`Release` Ordering), we make sure that the combiner will see the whole job before the node appears to be ready.
+  + In rust, as we encapsulate the job into a trait object, whose pointer is a fat pointer (which contains two pointer).
+Introducing another layer of indirection that points to the fat pointer to make it accessible atomically will involve additional cost.
+With an additional bool field as a write fence (`Release` Ordering), we ensure that the combiner views the entire job before the node is perceived as ready.
-  2. We want to extract the waiting as a `parker` field, so that we can share blocking code among different locks.
-This is not so possible if we embed the ready state into `f` field.
+  + We aim to extract the waiting process into a `parker` field, enabling the sharing of blocking code across different locks.
+However, embedding the ready state into the `f` field would hinder this capability.

   The overall algorithm can be roughly represented by the following graph: